rantahar/Lattice-Field-Theory/source/index.rst

 How does this work on the lattice?
 The transition is not instantaneous, but gets smoothed over a small span of temperatures.
-The derivative of the energy in fact grow with the volume.
+The derivative of the energy in fact grows with the volume.

 .. math::
    \chi = \frac 1V \left<(E-<E>)^2\right>